 Depending on how the pandemic unfolds in the coming months, stock markets could either see a V-Shaped recovery (quick rebound) as we saw during the SARS outbreak or a U-Shaped recovery (slow rebound) as we saw following the global financial crisis (GFC).

 Which stocks might drop?

 Important: No one can say for certain which direction stocks will go – there’s plenty of speculation about where the global economy might be headed.
 Below are some of the more common ideas among analysts about how stocks could be affected.

 When there’s a global event like this, most stocks will react negatively.
-That means many of the major blue chip stocks, such as the major banks, Reliance Industries and Infosys, are also likely to fall, offering a potential buying opportunity at discount prices.
+That means many of the major blue chip stocks, such as the major banks, Telstra and CSL, are also likely to fall, offering a potential buying opportunity at discount prices.

 Because of the nature of the pandemic, tourism stocks are expected to be among the hardest hit as travel restrictions are put in place to curb the spread of the virus.
 This includes airlines, hotels and tour companies.

-Mining and energy companies in India have a strong reliance on global demand and the oil price.
-If the pandemic does spark a global recession, India’s major energy companies are expected to take a hit.
+Mining companies in South Africa have a strong reliance on global demand and the oil price.
+If the pandemic does spark a global recession, these companies are expected to take a hit.